Program management could learn from my night of farce

-Even after we pointed out the problems, they insisted we help ‘fix things’ to get them on back on track, as if we were magicians, rather than experts in program execution.
+Even after we pointed out the problems, they insisted we help ‘fix things’ to get them back on track, as if we were magicians, rather than experts in program execution.

 And if you think this doesn’t happen elsewhere, why is it that the senior management at Crossrail forecast their program was on target for its original delivery date – only three months before they announced it was running at least a year late?